 In addition, in the last decade the light bulb choice has become a political issue with each of the presidents that has come to power reversing the previous administration’s decisions regarding phasing out old light bulbs and moving to newer greener light bulb technologies.
 To make things even more complicated, the US states differ in their implementation of the different federal policies.
 We therefore added two exploratory questions regarding political orientation, one categorical and one continuous between conservative and liberal, and an additional demographic question asking participants to indicate the state they are residing in.

+Exploratory: Knowledge of federal and state CFL bulb policy change

+We added two questions regarding participants’ knowledge regarding changes to phasing out CFL light-bulbs in the United States: 1) federal: “In 2022, the US Department of Energy proposed new regulation regarding light bulb efficiency, which aims to phase out Compact fluorescent (CFL) light bulbs by 2025.
+Are you aware of these regulations being promoted by the federal government?”, and 2) state: “Following the previous question, are you aware of any similar regulations regarding phasing out Compact fluorescent (CFL) light bulbs being promoted in your state?”.
+These measures were meant as exploratory in case we fail to find support for the hypotheses to examine whether knowledge of policy changes may have affected participants’ choices.

 Deviations

 We made several deviations from the target article’s design and methodology, and summarized those changes in Table 5.